GuntherSe/pixels/README.md

 ## And now ...

-work on your lighting desk and have fun!
+Create a show for the projector on your lighting desk and have fun!